TotalEnergies CAF Women’s AFCON 2024: Team Profile – Nigeria

 Ambitions and Group Outlook

-However, recent history has reminded them not to underestimate any opponent, with their early exit in 2008 and semi-final defeat to Morocco in 2022 stand as cautionary tales.
+However, recent history has reminded them not to underestimate any opponent, with their semi-final defeat to Morocco in 2022 standing as a cautionary tale.